-What is the difference between your period, spotting, and bleeding?
+What is the difference between your period, spotting, and intermenstrual bleeding?

 So what is spotting?

-Researchers and healthcare providers often describe spotting as bleeding that doesn’t require sanitary protection (e.g. you don’t need to use a pad or tampon) (1).
+Researchers and healthcare providers define spotting as any bloody vaginal discharge that is not of a large enough volume to require sanitary protection (i.e. you don’t need to use a pad or a tampon) (2).

-In theory, spotting can happen at any time during your cycle, so around the period or between periods.
-Below we talk more about spotting vs. the period.
+In theory, spotting can happen at any time during your cycle, so around your period or between periods.

 How does spotting differ from light period bleeding?

-For example, if you have light bleeding on Sunday, no bleeding on Monday, and bleed enough to require a tampon on Tuesday, you should consider Sunday the start of your period.
+For example, if you have spotting on Sunday, no bleeding on Monday, and bleed enough to require a tampon on Tuesday, you should consider Tuesday the start of your period.

-In Clue, there are four categories for bleeding: light, medium, heavy, and spotting.
+When tracking your period in Clue, there are four tracking options: light, medium, heavy, and super heavy.

-Spotting can come from your upper reproductive tract (like your uterus) or your lower reproductive tract (like your cervix or vagina).
-Spotting is different from your period, which is the cyclical shedding of your uterine lining, your endometrium.
-Heavier spotting is most often from the uterus, while lighter spotting can come from the upper or lower tract (3).
+Spotting can come from your upper reproductive tract (like your uterus) or your lower reproductive tract (like your cervix or vagina) (2).

 Common causes of spotting